craigmichaelmartin/suprematism-dropdown-image/README.md

 # Suprematism Dropdown Image

-An Angular 2 dropdown image component.
+An Angular 2 dropdown component with the selected item showcased with an image.

 #### Installation